saverymax/EZ-BART/README.md

 First make sure your data is in the correct json format, with 'query', 'source_document', and 'summary' keys.
 ```
 {
-'example_id_1': {'query': "query text", 'source_document': "document to be summarized", 'summary': "summary of the document},
+'example_id_1': {'query': "query text", 'document': "document to be summarized", 'summary': "summary of the document},
 ...
-'example_id_n': {'query': "query text", 'source_document': "document to be summarized", 'summary': "summary of the document},
+'example_id_n': {'query': "query text", 'document': "document to be summarized", 'summary': "summary of the document},
 }
 ```
-It is not necessary that the value of the query key be a query per se; you may use a topic or keyword to focus the content of the summary.
+It is not necessary for the value of the query key be a query per se; you may use a topic or keyword to focus the content of the summary.
 It is also possible to not include query key in the data, but make sure to leave out the --add-q option in the processing command.
+Additionally, you will need to remove all newlines ("\n") from your data (for the tokenization step using fairseq).

-For futher information regarding processing your dataset, a working example of processing the BioASQ and Medinfo data into the correct format is included in the data_processing directory, in process_bioasq.py and process_medinfo.py
+For futher information regarding processing your dataset, a working example of processing the BioASQ and Medinfo data into the correct format is included in the data_processing directory, in process_bioasq.py and process_medinfo.py.

-Then, to prepare data files for BART, run the following.
+To prepare data files for BART, run the following.
 This formats the data to so that fairseq can efficiently process it during training.

-We have provided a few pre-formatted datasets that you may use.
+Note that we have provided a few pre-formatted datasets that you may use.
 See the datasets section below for their description.
 For example, to train with the BioASQ data (the data used to finetune the weights we provide), you can run the following command.
-To use your data, just replace with --train_path and --val_path with your training and validation data, assuming it has been formatted correctly.
+To use your data, just replace with --train_path and --val_path with your training and validation data, assuming it has been formatted correctly, and specify a config path.
 The prepare_training_data.py script will format the data for BART and place the processed data into the expected directories.
 ```
-python -m data_processing.prepare_training_data --train_path=data_processing/data/bioasq/bioasq_collection.json --val_path=data_processing/data/medinfo/medinfo_section2answer_validation_data.json --config_path=/data/saveryme/ez_bart_config --add_q
+python -m data_processing.prepare_training_data --train_path=data_processing/data/bioasq/bioasq_collection.json --val_path=data_processing/data/medinfo/medinfo_section2answer_validation_data.json --config_path=/path/to/config --add_q
 ```
+Specify the directory you want to the config to be saved in.
+The script will create the path if the directory does not exist.
 Once you run the python command, another processing step is necessary for tokenization, as this is handled by the fairseq library.
 Using bash, run
 ```
-bash data_processing/make_bart_data.sh
+bash data_processing/make_bart_data.sh /path/to/config/used/above
 ```
 This will tokenize and prepare the training and validation data for the model to efficiently process.
 The script will download encoder.json, vocab.bpe, and dict.txt from a Facebook cloud service.
+It will also create the bart-bin directory within your config directory, and you will have to include the bart-bin directory when you specify the config for training and inference.

 Now you are ready to train!
 Using bash,
 ```
-BART_CONFIG=/data/saveryme/ez_bart_config/with_question/
-CHECKPOINT_DIR=/data/saveryme/EZ-bart-summ/bart/new_checkpoints

-BART_CONFIG=path/to/your/config/with_or_with_out_question
+BART_CONFIG=path/to/your/config
 CHECKPOINT_DIR=path/to/save/checkpoints

 CUDA_VISIBLE_DEVICES=0 python -m bart.train $BART_CONFIG/bart-bin \
     --save-dir=$CHECKPOINT_DIR \
     --restore-file bart/bart.large/model.pt \